model-health/model-health/docs/SDK_REFERENCE.md

 A recorded video file from a trial.

 Videos are automatically uploaded to the cloud during recording.
-Use `videoUrl` to download the full video or `videoThumb` for preview thumbnails.
+Use `video` to download the full video or `videoThumb` for preview thumbnails.

-## Result
-*Struct*

-Analysis results for a trial.

-Results include biomechanical data, visualizations, and reports.
-Use `mediaUrl` to access result files.

 ## Trial
 *Struct*